aroceu/aroceu.github.io/archive/index.md

 An archive of my old designs which are no longer online.

-<small><small>Some screenshots may be edited, to protect personal information.
+<small><small>This is not accurately *all* of my designs &mdash; though it is most &mdash; as I have also made layouts for friends, as requests, and as side projects for my own entertainment, none of which can be neatly categorized with the designs here.</small></small>

-Additionally, this is not accurately *all* of my designs &mdash; though it is most &mdash; as I have also made layouts for friends, as requests, and as side projects for my own entertainment, none of which can be neatly categorized with the designs here.</small></small>
+<small><small>Some screenshots may be edited, to protect personal information.</small></small>

 <big><b><a href="2024">2024</a> / <a href="eras">2016-2023</a>
 	<br /><a href="2014arose">arose.nu</a> / <a href="2014dotcom">dotcom (14-15)</a>